DACAD: Domain Adaptation Contrastive Learning for Anomaly Detection in Multivariate Time Series: DACAD

 \subsection{Pair Selection}

-In DACAD's pair selection step, appropriate triplets from source and target domains are created for CL.
+In DACAD's pair selection step, appropriate triplets from the source and target domains are created for CL.
 In the source domain, we use labels to form distinct lists of normal samples ($S_{\text{norm}}$), anomalous samples ($S_{\text{anom}}$), and anomaly-injected samples ($S_{\text{inj}}$).
 This allows for a supervised CL approach, enhancing differentiation between normal and anomalous samples.
 Here, triplets ($S_{\text{triplets}}$) consist of an anchor (normal window from $S_{\text{norm}}$), a positive (different normal window from $S_{\text{norm}}$), and a negative (randomly selected from either an anomalous window from $S_{\text{anom}}$ or an anomaly-injected anchor from $S_{\text{inj}}$).

-In the target domain, lacking ground truth labels, a self-supervised approach shapes the triplets ($T_{\text{triplets}}$).
+In the unlabeled target domain, a self-supervised approach constructs the triplets ($T_{\text{triplets}}$).
 Each target triplet includes an anchor (original window from $T$), a positive (temporally close window to anchor, from $T$, likely sharing similar characteristics), and a negative (anomaly-injected anchor from $T_{\text{inj}}$).